 Signs and symptoms of ocular melanoma

-One of the challenges of detecting ocular melanoma is its lack of obvious symptoms.
+One of the challenges of detecting ocular melanoma is the malignancy’s lack of obvious symptoms.
 While melanoma that develops in the iris is usually noticeable, other forms that develop behind the eye are not clearly visible.
-Some people don’t experience any ocular melanoma symptoms, but those who do often have:
+Some people don’t experience any ocular melanoma symptoms, but those who do may have:

 - Blurry or unusually poor vision in one eye

-- “Floaters,” or flashes or specks in the line of vision
+- Flashes or specks in their line of vision (commonly referred to as “floaters”)

 - A strangely shaped pupil (the dark circle of the eye)

 Because it can be difficult—if not impossible—to notice early-stage eye melanoma symptoms, it’s important to regularly attend appointments with an ophthalmologist, who will be better equipped to detect any abnormalities.
 And in the event that someone experiences any of the ocular melanoma symptoms listed above, they should consult with a physician as soon as possible.